 Phase two is about ongoing weight loss.

-allows 25 grams of carbs per day
+- allows 25 grams of carbs per day

-gives the option of mixing and matching to suit the person
+- gives the option of mixing and matching to suit the person

-gradually increases the daily carb tally in 5 gram increments until the weight loss slows
+- gradually increases the daily carb tally in 5 gram increments until the weight loss slows

-still has counting carbs as the key to successful management
+- still has counting carbs as the key to successful management

-ensures a person stays with phase 2 until only 10 lb is left to lose
+- ensures a person stays with phase 2 until only 10 lb is left to lose

 More grams of carbs are added until you are losing less than one pound per week.
 Continue with this phase until goal weight is reached and you keep this weight for one month.

 Once this happens, you are on the lifetime maintenance phase.
 You need to focus on the ACE (Atkins Carbohydrate Equilibrium) and always try to stay within 5 lbs of your goal weight.

-The Atkins diet, and other low carb diets, guarantee weight loss and there are testimonials to this effect.
+The Atkins diet, and other low carb diets, help with weight loss and there are testimonials to this effect.
 The diet is not difficult but, at the beginning it can be restrictive.
 At the end, after goal weight is reached and maintained, some fruit can be eaten as part of the diet.